Skip to main content

 2. Register the call

-Note: The call must be registered before you call /collect.
-If you register after forwarding, it must happen within 2 minutes of Fin receiving the call.
+Important: The call must be registered before you call /collect.
+If you prefer to register after forwarding, it must happen within 2 minutes of Fin receiving the call.

 The flowcharts showing the /register and /phone_number API calls.